Kathy Carrington, CAP-OM

 My joy is back and my passion renewed.
 I thrive on the collaboration and opportunities presented in business ownership so this is where I’ll stay.
 Self-employment is where I have the most freedom to shine the brightest.
 As a virtual assistant, being of service creates synchronicity with what I value most…helping others.
 My strong reputation for executive-level support has allowed me to rebuild my practice with ease and I’m delighted to be securing my ideal clients.
 Openings will occur from time to time, so be in touch if you’d like more information about working together.

-I live in a small town with the neighborly feel of ‘Mayberry’ with my husband and two cats, Winnie and Pooh.
-My grown children live nearby and I love that we can visit anytime we want.
+On the personal side, I live in a small town having the neighborly feel of ‘Mayberry’ with my husband and two cats, Winnie and Pooh.
+Our grown children live nearby and we love that we can visit anytime we want.
 When I’m not working, you’ll find me at home chilling with my husband, reading to learn something new, watching an action movie, tending to my dozen or so indoor plants, or outdoor flower gardens, or in the kitchen cooking up a delicious meal.
-To express my creativity I like to cook, sing, write, draw/sketch, and recently I tried my hand at oil painting.
+To express my creativity, I like to cook, sing, write, draw/sketch, and I recently tried my hand at oil painting.

-My favorite activity is our family monthly game night.
-My daughters and their families gather for a big dinner (did I mention, I love to cook) and an evening of laughter and friendly competition.
-There’s nothing better than having fun with the people I love most.
+My favorite activity is our monthly family game night.
+Our family gathers for a big dinner (did I mention, I love to cook) and an evening of laughter and friendly competition.
+Life doesn’t get any better than having fun with the people I love most.

 If I had a bucket list, it would be never-ending.
-There’s too much to fit on a list so my list consists of one goal and that is to stay open, say yes more than I say no, and embrace life fully every day.
+There’s too much I want to do so my list consists of 3 goals and that is to stay open to change, say yes more than I say no, and embrace life fully every day.